kasunSomadasa/Facebook_OAuth/README.md

 Get your OAuth application registered in Facebook Developer account and obtain App ID and App Secret values.

-The OAuth redirection endpoint of the client application is https://localhost:<port>/callback.
+The OAuth redirection endpoint of the client application is "https://localhost:8090/callback" (put your port number)

 Once you download/clone this project, you need to modify the following two files.